Musk says Twitter to change logo to "X" from the bird. Changes could come as early as Monday.

 “And soon we shall bid adieu to the twitter brand and, gradually, all the birds,” Musk wrote on his account.

+The change will be very confusing to a huge chunk of the Twitter's audience, which has been already souring on the social platform given a slew of other major changes Musk has made, Adamson said.

+“They won't get it,” he said.
+“It's a fitting end to a phenomenal unwinding of an iconic brand and business.”

-Earlier this month, the billionaire Tesla CEO put new curfews on his digital town square, a move that met with sharp criticism that it could drive away more advertisers and undermine its cultural influence as a trendsetter.
+Earlier this month, Musk put new curfews on his digital town square, a move that met with sharp criticism it could drive away more advertisers and undermine its cultural influence as a trendsetter.

 The higher tweet-viewing threshold is part of an $8-per-month subscription service that Musk rolled out earlier this year in an attempt to boost Twitter revenue.
 Revenue has dropped sharply since Musk took over the company and laid off roughly three-fourths of the workforce to slash costs and avoid bankruptcy.